 The proliferation of hosted-private branch exchange (PBX) solutions has led to a surplus of information about these virtual telephony systems.
-But small business owners should consider the pros and cons of both hosted PBX and on-premise PBX systems when evaluating a new system for their offices.
+But small business owners should consider the pros and cons of both hosted and on-premise systems when evaluating a new system for their offices.

-Software Advice has recently put together an article discussing the five important considerations for small business owners deciding between Cloud-based and on-premise PBX systems.
+Software Advice has recently put together an article discussing the five important considerations for small business owners deciding between Cloud-based and on-premise systems.
 The team at Software Advice suggests that buyers consider the following:

 1. The Real Total Cost of Ownership

 On-premise systems typically require a large upfront investment, while hosted systems are paid for with more affordable, monthly payments.
 But buyers should consider the total cost of ownership (TCO) of these systems in addition to the initial capital necessary to purchase a new phone network.

 For example, a recent study showed that after only three years, the TCO of Cloud-based systems was greater than on-premise solutions.
 In addition, while the initial investment was largely absorbed in year one for on-premise systems, costs increased at a steady rate with hosted PBX systems.

 2. The Value of Specific vs. Bundled Functionality

 Today, the technical capabilities of hosted and on-premise systems are largely equal.
 One difference, however, is how these features are bundled.
 Hosted providers commonly bundle features and charge a set per-user price.
 On-premise, on the other hand, often provides buyers greater flexibility on the features and functionality they want to pay for (particularly, offering more customization for specific users).

 If customization is important, buyers should make this clear up-front when working with providers.
 Buyers may have to shop around to find a hosted provider that offers the perfect bundle.
 Alternatively, buyers should have a detailed list of features for hosted providers to ensure they are given an accurate price quote.